Lachlan Ilias: 2025

 Ilias led the St. George Illawarra NSW Cup team to the 2025 Grand final at halfback.
-On 28 September, Ilias played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand finishing with two assists.
-On 2 November, the Titans announced that they had signed Ilias on a two year deal.
+On 28 September, Ilias played in St. George Illawarra's 3012 NSW Cup Grand Final loss to New Zealand, finishing with two assists.
+On 2 November, the Gold Coast Titans announced that they had signed Ilias on a two year deal.

+2026

+Ilias started in the 6 jersey in round 6 as the Titans went on to destroy the Parramatta eels 52-6 which is one of the biggest wins in Titans history.

+Ilias played 13 games finishing the season with 7 try assists for the Gold Coast in the 2026 NRL season as the club finished 16th on the table.